-Some executable files are "packed" or "compressed" using compression algorithms once they've been compiled.
-This reduces their file size and it also makes it marginally more difficult to view and modify resources.
-I suspect this 'hiding' of resources is (or was) the prevailing objective of this process.
-Consequently, while it's generally not difficult to reverse engineer this 'packing' process too, in deference to these authors, I've chosen not to do this with Resource Hacker.
-As a side note, "packed" executables have become quite uncommon over the last 5-10 years.
-A large part of this is because executables are now almost always compressed within installers or ZIP packages.
-But software authors also seem to be exposing more, rather than less information in their executable files' resource sections.
-I suspect that earlier concerns about the loss of intellectual property with reverse engineering have finally been allayed.
+Some executable files are "packed" or "compressed" using compression algorithms.
+Not only does this reduces file size, it also makes viewing and modifying resources marginally more difficult.
+I suspect that this resource 'hiding' is (or was) a common objective in this process.
+Anyhow, in deference to these authors, I've chosen not to unpack files with Resource Hacker.
+As a side note, it seems that "packed" executables have become quite uncommon over the last 5-10 years, and software authors are exposing more rather than less information in executable resources.
+I suspect that earlier concerns about the loss of intellectual property with reverse engineering have been allayed.

 Licence to Use - Terms and Conditions: